Westminster-Astronomical-Society/WASI_Website/content/observatory.md

 Our 14" SCT is on a Astro Physics mount which is pretty easy to use.
 The user manual is [here](/observatory/Astro-Physics_Keypad_Manual-5010.pdf).

+We also have a solar scope in the observatory, a collection of eyepieces, and much more!

+To comply with our agreement with the County, and for insurance reasons, there are procedures which must be followed when using the observatory.
+These can be found [here](/observatory/sop.pdf).

 ![WASI Observatory at night](/observatory/at-night.jpg)